neurodevs/.github/profile/README.md

 2. Do not write any more of a test than is sufficient to fail.
 3. Do not write any more production code than is sufficient to pass the failing test.

 Collaboration beyond code is also welcome.
-If you are interested in ideas, research directions, or partnerships, you can reach me on Bluesky at [@ericthecurious](https://bsky.app/profile/ericthecurious.bsky.social) or by email at hello@ericthecurious.com.
+If you are interested in ideas, research directions, or partnerships, you can reach me on Bluesky at [@ericthecurious](https://bsky.app/profile/ericthecurious.bsky.social) or by email at hello@ericyates.me.

 Contract work is available at a professional rate.